open-traffic-generator/ac4-workshop/lab-02/README.md

-# Lab 02
+# Lab 02 Instructions

 ## Overview

 This lab uses [**containerlab**](https://containerlab.dev/) to deploy 3 pairs or Ixia-C traffic engine / protocol engine containers connected to 3 [**Arista ceos**](https://containerlab.dev/manual/kinds/ceos/) ports.
 The router is configured as a BGP route reflector and is expected to forward iBGP routes.
 The otg (Ixia-c) ports 2 and 3 are configured to advertise the same route but with different local preference and med parameters.

-The test script has been created and the goal of the lab is to calculate the BGP convergence when different actions are initiated on the otg peers.
+The goal of the lab is to calculate the BGP convergence when different actions are initiated on the otg peers.

 Deployment and logical topology below